moosthuizen42/NVP_Electronic_Controller/README.md

 ## Configurable by implementer

+This design is intended to be debug board-like and highly-confirgurable, such that hardware production and procurement can commence while firmware or external control electronics is developed.

 - Allowance for either through-hole (THT) or surface-mount (SMT) variants for most components - use whichever is easier/quicker.
   - SMT-only design (for volume manufacture) is in the pipeline.
 - Breakouts allow for use with any arbitrary microcontroller or external electronics.
   - On-PCB 28-pin DIL mounting point for PIC16F15354 or many others.
+- Choice between two popular pressure-sensing ICs without modification
+  - Built-in

 ## NVP